extension-js/docs/Development/Modern JavaScript.md

 sort: 1
 ---

-To allow developers to use the latest language features without worrying about browser or environment constraints, `extension-create` relies on [[Babel]] to transpile cutting-edge JavaScript and TypeScript code, ensuring broad compatibility and enabling developers.
+To allow developers to use the latest language features without worrying about browser or environment constraints, `Extension` relies on [[Babel]] to transpile cutting-edge JavaScript and TypeScript code, ensuring broad compatibility and enabling developers.

 ## Feature Support

-In addition to regular `*.js` files, `extension-create` also supports the following file extensions:
+In addition to regular `*.js` files, `Extension` also supports the following file extensions:

 | feature name | description | extension|
 |-|-|-|